Tutor: Andres Olivares del Campo

 I love to share my passion for Maths and Physics with other people who are interested in them.
 I also like helping people and it is very rewarding when a student finally gets something that he/she was struggling with.
 I had amazing teachers at high school that really inspired me and fueled my passion for Physics and Mathematics, so I believe a teacher can make a real difference in a student’s life.

 What makes a successful tutor?

 I think the key to be a successful tutor is to prepare your lessons well.
 If you know what the message you want to get across is, the relevant exercises to show that message and how to structure a particular section of the syllabus, the lessons will go well.
 It is also important to be enthusiastic about what you teach and to be able to adapt to each student, as people learn in different ways and have different interests.

 What are the favourite aspects of the IB to teach and why?

 While I really like teaching Mathematics, I really love to teach the most abstract physical ideas that students often find difficult to relate with.
-For example, waves, nuclear or particle physics are sections of the syllabus which can be very far from our daily life experiences and one needs to find original ways to relate them to the students.
+For example, waves, nuclear or particle physics are sections of the syllabus that can be very far from our daily life experiences and one needs to find original ways to relate them to the students.

 What has been your greatest tutoring success?

 I think that one of my greatest successes was actually my first online student.
 She was doing Physics HL with Maths Studies and was taking her Physics resists in November because she had failed the subject in May.
-We worked a lot on paper practice, which was challenging with her level of Mathematics and, even though her final scored was a 4, I was very happy with all that she achieved and learned in a very short period of time.
+We worked a lot on paper practice, which was challenging with her level of Mathematics and, even though her final score was a 4, I was very happy with all that she achieved and learned in a very short period of time.